Skip to contents

 data

-A data frame containing the input data, including columns for latitude, longitude, study identifier, and the date column.
+A data frame containing the input data, including columns for latitude, longitude, and the date column.

 days_around